-It's totally possible to teach English abroad and get paid airfare and/or free housing.
+It's totally possible to teach English abroad and get free airfare and/or free housing.
 Free housing is more common and paid airfare is less.
 But if you are a beginner then teaching English in Asia might be a good start for you since some of these benefits are common in a couple of countries there.

 These two benefits can really help you save money.